 Interest Rate in Canada averaged 5.81 percent from 1990 until 2021, reaching an all time high of 16 percent in February of 1991 and a record low of 0.25 percent in April of 2009.
 This page provides - Canada Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

 Interest Rate in Canada is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Canada to stand at 0.25 in 12 months time.
-In the long-term, the Canada Interest Rate is projected to trend around 0.25 percent in 2021 and 0.50 percent in 2022, according to our econometric models.
+In the long-term, the Canada Interest Rate is projected to trend around 0.75 percent in 2022 and 1.50 percent in 2023, according to our econometric models.